rails/rails/guides/source/active_model_basics.md

 Active Model Basics
 ===================

 This guide should provide you with all you need to get started using model classes.
-Active Model allows for Action Pack helpers to interact with non-Active Record models.
+Active Model allows for Action Pack helpers to interact with plain Ruby object.
 Active Model also helps building custom ORMs for use outside of the Rails framework.

-After reading this guide, you will know:
+After reading this guide, you will be able to add to plain Ruby objects:

+* The ability to behaves like an Active Record model.
+* Add callbacks and validations like Active Record.
+* Add serializers.
+* Integrate with the Rails internationalization (i18n) framework.

 --------------------------------------------------------------------------------

 Introduction
 ------------

-Active Model is a library containing various modules used in developing frameworks that need to interact with the Rails Action Pack library.
-Active Model provides a known set of interfaces for usage in classes.
-Some of modules are explained below.
+Active Model is a library containing various modules used in developing classes that need some features present on Active Record.
+Some of these modules are explained below.

-### AttributeMethods
+### ActiveModel::AttributeMethods

-The AttributeMethods module can add custom prefixes and suffixes on methods of a class.
+The `ActiveModel::AttributeMethods` module can add custom prefixes and suffixes on methods of a class.
 It is used by defining the prefixes and suffixes and which methods on the object will use them.

 ```ruby
 class Person